Period Product Equity

 We believe in the power of collective action.
 In a world where many feel powerless to make real change, One Shared Future Un Futuro Compartido offers a tangible, trustworthy way to repurpose resources and empower communities.
 Our mission is grounded in the belief that a more equitable and sustainable world is possible when we share what we have to support those who need it most.
 Discover the initiatives and projects we support, visit our donations page to learn how you can contribute, and reach out—we’d love to have you involved.

-In Cuba, a severe shortage of feminine hygiene products forces many women to turn to the black market—where prices are so inflated that they may spend nearly one-fifth of their monthly salary to meet this basic need.
+In Cuba, a severe shortage of menstrual products forces many women to turn to the black market—where prices are so inflated that they may spend nearly one-fifth of their monthly salary to meet this basic need.
 We partner with local women's groups to distribute donated pads, period panties and menstrual cups to the broader community.
 Learn more about how you can get involved.

 A simple change of gloves can mean the difference between healing and a life-threatening infection.
 That’s why we’re so grateful to African Aid International for partnering with us to provide essential medical supplies—surgical gloves, masks, and thermometers—to healthcare providers in Havana.
 Your support helps protect both patients and frontline workers, and brings critical resources to a community where every item truly counts.